LLNL/raja-suite-tutorial/lessons/03/README.md

 # Lesson 3

-In this lesson you will learn how to use Umpire to allocate memory.
+In this lesson, you will learn how to use Umpire to allocate memory.
 The file `three.cpp` contains some `TODO:` comments where you can add code to allocate and deallocate memory.

 The fundamental concept for accessing memory through Umpire is the `umpire::Allocator`.
-An `umpire::Allocator` is a C++ object that can be used to allocate and deallocate memory, as well as query a pointer to get some extra information about it.
+An `umpire::Allocator` is a C++ object that can be used to allocate and deallocate memory, as well as query a pointer to get information about it.

 All `umpire::Allocator` objects are created and managed by Umpire’s